Analysis | President Trump’s paper-stack politicking makes another appearance

 Even then, though, this was a risky thing to embrace.
 If you’re going to highlight a joke about how blank pages can be used as a visual presentation of rhetorical barrenness, you might want to be cautious about your own use of blank pages to make political points.

 Unfortunately for Trump, this is a tactic he likes very much.

 The most recent example came this week.
 With the 2020 presidential election looming, Trump has in recent days made the baffling decision to spend as much energy challenging CBS News’s Lesley Stahl as he has his Democratic opponent.
-Stahl apparently grilled the president in an interview taped on Tuesday, reportedly prompting Trump to truncate the discussion earlier than planned.
+Stahl apparently grilled the president in an interview taped Tuesday, reportedly prompting Trump to truncate the discussion earlier than planned.
 He then jumped on Twitter to disparage Stahl in at times opaque ways.

-That effort included this tweet, showing White House press secretary Kayleigh McEnany burdening the 78-year-old Stahl with a hefty tome purportedly documenting the Trump administration’s many health care accomplishments.
+That effort included this tweet, showing White House press secretary Kayleigh McEnany burdening the 78-year-old Stahl with a hefty tome purportedly documenting the Trump administration’s many health-care accomplishments.

-Those who’ve been tracking the administration would be justified in wondering what those hundreds of pages actually document.
-After all, the administration has been notoriously incapable of presenting a robust health care plan after spending years trying to undermine the Affordable Care Act.
+Those who’ve been tracking the administration would be justified in wondering what those hundreds of pages document.
+After all, the administration has been notoriously incapable of presenting a robust health-care plan after spending years trying to undermine the Affordable Care Act.
 Trump and his team have taken to cobbling together various health-care-related things and presenting them as a comprehensive approach.

 What’s particularly odd about the book given to Stahl, though, is that the page to which she opened it appears to be blank.